4. What type of honeymoon is best? What type should I have?

 Again, the honeymoon duration and length is up to you to decide – could be based on how much off-time your office/ business is able to give you.
 Even if you can’t get an off-time, we suggest that you make it a weekend getaway (or minimoon) at a nearby location – skipping honeymoon is a no-no in our books (because we are aware of the immense bonding benefits a honeymoon offers).
 If you’re planning a honeymoon vacation to a far, far destination such as the South Pacific or Asia, it is best to plan to spend from 2 weeks (more if you can) because those places involve plenty travel time and usually takes up to one week for a traveler to get comfortable and acclimatize to the time difference.

 I have seen couples who spent only N30k honeymooning over a weekend at a hotel near their house, and I have seen couples who honeymooned in another state, traveled with buses and spent less than N100k.
-So, there’s nothing like an average cost of honeymoon, or a minimum cost – it will be any amount you want it to be.
-If you have a small budget, just plan a short honeymoon in Nigeria, anywhere nearer to where you reside – because what shoots up honeymoon cost is the cost of travels and long hotel accomodation.
+So, there’s nothing like an average cost of the honeymoon or a minimum cost – it will be any amount you want it to be, depending on how much you can afford.
+If you have a small budget, just plan a short honeymoon in Nigeria, anywhere nearer to where you reside – because what causes honeymoon costs to increase is the cost of travels (flight, taxis) and hotel accommodation, especially if you choose to spend a very long time there.
+It’s advisable to plan your honeymoon duration and accommodation type according to your pocket/ budget.